loculus-project/loculus/preprocessing/specification.md

 2. The preprocessing pipeline performs its tasks on the data.
 3. The preprocessing pipeline sends the backend the preprocessed data along with a list of errors and warnings.

-Sequences without an error will be released.
-Sequences with an error will not be released and require fixing by the submitter.
-Sequences without an error but with a warning will be released.
+Sequence entry versions without an error will be released.
+Sequence entry versions with an error will not be released and require fixing by the submitter.
+Sequence entry versions without an error but with a warning will be released.
 The warning will be shown to the submitter (and maybe also to other users).

 ## Technical specification